Miss Progress International: Titleholders

-Special awards
+Other awards

 One winner is selected for each theme, and the contestant with the highest overall score is awarded the main title.
 Beginning with the second edition, the title of Miss Progress Cultural Integration has been chosen by the contestants through a vote, selecting the individual they believe best embodies the values of integration, including peaceful coexistence, friendliness, and congeniality.